Ex0brain/trelis24.github.io/_posts/2017-11-27-Invisible-Proxy.md

 127.0.0.1 	myexample.com
 ```

-This change will make that when the machine whats to resolve the host myexample.com, instead of answering it to the DNS, it will resolve as 127.0.0.1.
-Redirecting all the traffic to example.org to the localhost.
+This change will make that when the machine wants to resolve the host myexample.com, instead of asking it to the DNS, it will resolve as 127.0.0.1.
+Redirecting all the traffic of example.org to the localhost.

 ## Configure Burp
 Once the client is configured, you need to configure the proxy.
 With Burp you have to change the following options

-Proxy -> Options -> Proxy Listeners -> Edit
+`Proxy -> Options -> Proxy Listeners -> Edit`
 - **Binding** (where the proxy will be listening to)
 	- __Binding to port__: you need to specify which port the proxy will listen to.
 For example, if the client makes the request to https://myexample.com, the proxy should be listening in the port 443.
 	- __Binding to address__: it is recommended to use the option "All Interficies".